 303 International Circle, Suite 110

 443-330-5341; toll-free 1-866-806-8400

 Provides accurate and current information to individuals with autism, their families and professionals.
-Contact an caring, knowledgeable staff member by phone, directly through their webform (opens in new window) or e-mail.
+Contact an caring, knowledgeable staff member by phone, email, or via the web submission form on their website.
 Learn about early intervention, recreation, education and medical options.
 Their website includes online resources that enables families and individuals to locate a wide range of health and human service information as it relates to autism spectrum disorders, information on services and programs throughout Maryland as well as articles, recommended reading, professional training, a calendar of autism-related events, and more.
 In addition, their Walk-in Center, offering hands-on tools and resource exchange.